 Some common causes of Patella Tendinopathy are:

 - A new leg program at the gym including a lot of squats.
 Many lower limb exercises at the gym and especially squats will put significant load on the patella tendon (this can be good if done sensibly) and can overload it causing patella tendinopathy.
+As a physiotherapist I am a big fan of runners doing some strength and conditioning work as it can pay big dividends in terms of injury prevention, however it is important that any new exercises are introduced progressively and built up over time in order to avoid overloading the tendons and ligaments.

 - Jumping and landing a lot.
 Anyone who plays a large amount of basketball, netball or is involved in a jumping sport may overload the patella tendon.
+The action of jumping and landing involves large forces being transmitted through the knee and the patella tendon.
+If a player has to perform in more matches or for longer each match or potentially starts training more this can cause overload through the patella tendon.

 I think that with Patella Tendinopathy the main points to note from above are that whenever you flex (bend) or extend (straighten) the knee you are using the patella tendon.
 As such going up and down steep hills or mountains will add a large amount of load to the tendon.
 If you have not added in these new activities gradually over time then you are at risk of injuring your patella tendon and developing patella tendinopathy.